hneutr/hnetxt-lua/README.md

-This is intended to be the single location for code that deals with writing.
+# hnetxt-lua

+A bunch of silly code for writing.